TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-about.md

 # [❌ No Roles](#tab/role)
-If a Data Security Role exists in the dataset, no user will be able to read any data until they are added to the role.
+__No user will be able to read any data until they are added to the role__, so long as Data Security is configured in the dataset.

 ![No Access or No Role](~/images/data-security/data-security-no-role.png)